adambard/learnxinyminutes-docs/asymptotic-notation.html.markdown

 ## Types of Asymptotic Notation

 In the first section of this doc we described how an Asymptotic Notation identifies the behavior of an algorithm as the input size changes.
-Let us imagine our algorithm as a function f, n as the input size, and f(n) being the running time.
+Let us imagine an algorithm as a function f, n as the input size, and f(n) being the running time.
 So for a given algorithm f, with input size n you get some resultant run time f(n).
 This results in a graph where the Y axis is the runtime, X axis is the input size, and plot points are the resultants of the amount of time for a given input size.

 You can label a function, or algorithm, with an Asymptotic Notation in many different ways.
-Some examples are, you can describe your algorithm by it's best case, worse case, or equivalent case.
+Some examples are, you can describe an algorithm by it's best case, worse case, or equivalent case.
-The most common is to analyze your algorithm by it's worst case.
+The most common is to analyze an algorithm by it's worst case.
 This is because if you determine an algorithm's run time or time complexity, by it's best case, what if it's best case is only obtained given at a low, unrealistic, input size?
 It is equivalent to having a 5 meter sprinting race.
 That isn't the best measurement.